 You may need to take this medication for several months to treat the infection.
 Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear.
 Stopping the medication too early may result in a return of the infection.

 Take itraconazole 2 hours before or 1 hour after antacids.
 Antacids may decrease the absorption of this medication.
 Also, take this medication with a cola drink if you have decreased or no stomach acid (e.g., achlorhydria) or if you take drugs that decrease stomach acid (e.g., H2 blockers such as ranitidine, proton pump inhibitors such as omeprazole).
 Consult your doctor or pharmacist for more details.

-The capsule and solution forms of this medication deliver different amounts of medication and may be used for different purposes.
-Do not switch between the capsule and solution forms without your doctor's permission and directions.
+The tablet/capsule and solution forms of this medication deliver different amounts of medication and may be used for different purposes.
+Do not switch dosage forms without your doctor's permission and directions.